NataliaVelasquez18/Pewlett_Hackard/README.md

-2. Download [Visual Studio Code](https://code.visualstudio.com/) for your operating system.
+Second, download [Visual Studio Code](https://code.visualstudio.com/) for your operating system.

 ### Download files

 Download the folders and files contained in this repository on your local machine except for the png_images folder

 ---